RobinMeow/Gemeinschaftskochbuch/README.md

 The Source Code contains a bunch of links, refering to external site, like MSDN or MongoDB.
 Usually provided as a source for reasonings behind decisions.
 This should leave the source code (before deployment) at some point and move into the Confluence.

+Keep all commits you do, always prefer fast-forward merge into dev.
+Only merge dev into main, using squash, forming a single commit describing the change.
+Keep the commit references in the commit message (they refer to the commit hashes in dev).

 ---

 ## Motivation